 Over 50 million American’s suffer from autoimmune diseases, making it the third most common disease, after heart disease and cancer.
 There are over 80 types of autoimmune disorders targeting women 75% of the time, as the graph above shows.

 Autoimmune Diseases are the set of diseases that are caused by autoimmunity: when the body’s immune system mistakenly begins to fight its’ own healthy cells.
-It includes conditions that affect almost every organ: nervous system, endocrine system, gastrointestinal system and the skin.
+It includes conditions that affect almost every organ: the nervous system, endocrine system, gastrointestinal system, and the skin.

 Turning Our Attention to Autoimmune Disease

 In this era of Big Data and complex analytics capabilities, what are researchers doing for autoimmune diseases?
 In 2002 the Autoimmune Diseases Coordinating Committee was funded by the NIH to further decrease the impact of autoimmune diseases.
 The research plan “sets forth an ambitious and comprehensive research agenda aimed at generating more accurate epidemiological profiles of autoimmune diseases; developing a greater understanding of the fundamental biologic principles underlying disease onset and progression; devising improved diagnostic tools; creating more effective interventions; and producing public and professional education and training programs.”

 Despite efforts by the NIH, the study of autoimmune disease is not as prominent as cancer research, probably because of the multifactorial nature of autoimmune diseases.

 Belgian researchers An Goris and Adrian Liston researched and published on the “architecture” of autoimmune diseases, discussing everything from genetics to immunology and heritability in regards to autoimmune diseases.